Case 4: Asbestos in the Soil

 5. Gjensidige's Own Contradictions - Gjensidige claims asbestos is "superficial" → their own assessor's report documents it is UNDER the paving - Gjensidige denies connection to other cases → the same assessor handled Cases 3, 4, 5, and 6 in the same area

-6. GDPR Breach Gjensidige's Compliance Officer sent the password 'Gjensidige2026!' in a plaintext email — a direct violation of GDPR Article 32 on secure processing of personal data.
+6. GDPR Breach A member of Gjensidige's compliance department sent a document password in a plaintext email — a direct violation of GDPR Article 32 on secure processing of personal data.
+The password followed a predictable pattern (company name + year), indicating systematic practice of weak passwords.

 Key Issues